AtomicNibble/PulpEngine/README.md

 Build PAK files from assets, automatically includes dependencies.

-It will also compress assets skipping compression if has has n
+It will also compress assets skipping compression if no net gain.

 ### ShaderCompiler